-Earth has a few more near-twin planets outside our solar system, tantalizing possibilities in the search for extraterrestrial life.
+Earth has a few more near-twin planets outside our solar system.
+They make for tantalizing possibilities in the search for life among the stars.

-Astronomers have announced that depending on definitions, they have confirmed three or four more planets that are about the same size as Earth and are in the not-too-hot, not-too-cold "Goldilocks Zone" for liquid water to form.
+Astronomers have announced that depending on definitions, they have confirmed three or four more planets that are about the same size as Earth.
+The planets are in the not-too-hot, not-too-cold "Goldilocks Zone."
+That means liquid water could form there.

 These planets are likely to be rocky like Earth, and not gas giants or ice worlds.
-They get about the same heat from their star as we get from the sun, according to the latest results from NASA's planet hunting Kepler telescope.
+They get about the same heat from their star as we get from the sun.
+That's according to the latest results from NASA's planet hunting Kepler telescope.

 But don't book your flights yet.

-They may be close to Earth in size and likely temperature in the gargantuan scale of the universe, but they aren't quite close enough for comfort.
+They may be close to Earth in size and likely temperature in the huge scale of the universe.
+But they aren't quite close enough for comfort.